aistore

 - ✅ REST API.
 Comprehensive native HTTP-based API, as well as compliant Amazon S3 API to run unmodified S3 clients and apps.

-- ✅ Unified namespace across multiple remote backends including Amazon S3, Google Cloud, and Microsoft Azure.
+- ✅ Unified namespace across multiple remote backends including Amazon S3, Google Cloud, Microsoft Azure, and Oracle (OCI) Object Storage.

 - ✅ Network of clusters.
 Any AIS cluster can attach any other AIS cluster, thus gaining immediate visibility and fast access to the respective hosted datasets.